panzerdp/dmitripavlutin.com/content/posts/118-closure-interview/index.md

 ---
 title: "7 Interview Questions on JavaScript Closures.
 Can You Answer Them?"
-description: "Can you answer these 7 interview questions on the closure concept in JavaScript?"
+description: "I compiled a list of 7 interesting and increasingly challenging questions on JavaScript closures.
+Can you answer them?"
 published: "2021-02-09T11:30Z"
 modified: "2021-02-09T11:30Z"
 thumbnail: "./images/cover-5.jpg"